LSSTDESC/sacc/doc/source/intro.rst

 Overview
 ========

-Sacc2 is a schema for storing summary statistic data, metadata, and covariances for the Dark Energy Science Collaboration (DESC).
+sacc is a schema for storing summary statistic data, metadata, and covariances for the Dark Energy Science Collaboration (DESC).

-A sacc2 file can contain all the observational information required to make theoretical predictions for the mean of a measured quantity, and to calculate a likelihood of it.
+A sacc file can contain all the observational information required to make theoretical predictions for the mean of a measured quantity, and to calculate a likelihood of it.

-Currently sacc2 files can be saved to a FITS format, but the schema is designed to make it easy to change this if neeed; the structure of the data (in memory) is the focus, rather than the format.
+Currently sacc files can be saved to a FITS format, but the schema is designed to make it easy to change this if neeed; the structure of the data (in memory) is the focus, rather than the format.

 Basic Structure
 ---------------

-A sacc2.Sacc object can contain:
+A sacc.Sacc object can contain:

 - a series of DataPoint objects
 - a series of Tracer objects